cbake105/sqlalchemy-challenge/README.md

 5. Link Python to the database by creating a SQLAlchemy session.

-IMPORTANT
-Remember to close your session at the end of your notebook.
+ - IMPORTANT: Remember to close your session at the end of your notebook.

 5. Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.